Bl4ckh34d/AIssistant/README.md

 - Rudimentary Longterm-Memory: Based on past chat logs, the LLM fills its context with chats older than 5 days, chats within the last 5 days and the most recent conversation.
 (UNTESTED)

 ## USAGE:
+First you might want to adjust the user_name and ai_name, ai_gender, the paths to your programs and some other things inside [variables.py](https://github.com/Bl4ckh34d/AIssistant/blob/ac081c086708e21e9cc5ef2cf7832181d124d44b/scripts/variables.py#L75-L78).
 Currently implemented functionalities:
 ### AGAIN
-The word 'again' in a sentence without any of the other keywords will trigger the last action once more.
+> The word 'again' in a sentence without any of the other keywords will trigger the last action once more.
 ### SCROLL...
 #### ...UP
 > This should scroll the current active window up a fair bit.